everscale-org/docs/src/develop/integrate/tutorial/add-everscale-to-your-exchange.md

 `"allBalance"` - used to transfer all funds in the wallet.
 Use false for a simple transfer.

-Note: Due to a bug setting allBalance to true currently causes errors.
+> **Note**: Due to a bug setting allBalance to true currently causes errors.
 Single-custodian multisig wallets may use sendTransaction method with flag 130 and value 0 instead:

 ```
 tonos-cli call <multisig_address> sendTransaction '{"dest":"raw_address","value":0,"bounce":true,"flags":130,"payload":""}' --abi <MultisigWallet.abi.json> --sign <seed_or_keyfile>